I consider myself to be one of the cheapest people on the planet.

 6. Failing to Compare Prices

-Especially at a grocery store where everything is grouped together in one spot, price comparison takes literally seconds.
-Why wasn’t I doing it?
+Especially at a grocery store where everything is grouped in one spot, price comparison takes seconds literally.
+Why wasn't I doing it?
 Who knows.
 Who knows why I do anything sometimes?
 Not me.

 I have really high hopes for myself sometimes.
 I really do.
-Especially when it comes to my health and all the amazing things I’m going to do to improve it.
+Especially when it comes to my health and all the fantastic things I'm going to do to improve it.

 Until they are expired, that is.
 That's when I watch them pile up in the garbage can as I curse myself for doing this to myself and my bank account for the bajillionth time.
 You'd think I'd learn.
 You'd really think I'd learn.